 When playing, consider using stats that work well for you, and also consider how the stats interrelate so we can make more optimal decisions.
 Lots of these correlations I have written about I have noticed through my own post-sessions analysis of players.
 They are all fairly logical, and I’m sure there are hundreds that I have yet to find.
 Always be looking to see how you can use different stats to come up with better lines (in sizing/planning/our hand range) while playing.

 Hopefully this helps a ton for those of you new to stats and HUDs.
 This should be a great starter point getting you away from the default HUDs.
 Again, poker is a game of information, so get information and process it as best as possible to make life easier and more profitable.
-If you have any questions, please don’t hesitate to ask.
-And if you have your own correlations that you use, please share =)

 - HUDs are good